 Firstly what does a Project Manager do?

 They are responsible for ensuring a project is delivered successfully by actively planning and managing their project.
 That’s the very short version.
-In truth, the their role can be complex and very challenging.
+In truth, the role can be complex and challenging.

 What demand is there for their skills today and in future?

 Project Managers are in increasing demand, and in general, project management skills are considered highly valuable by businesses across the globe today.
-Many surveys have predicted the demand to grow for many years to come.
-Our prediction is that your can call it what you wish, but the underlying skills will always be highly valued by all businesses.
+Surveys have predicted the demand to grow for many years to come.
+We predict that you can call it what you wish, but skilled project managers will always be highly valued by all businesses.

 What qualifications do they normally have?